 On May 20, 2021, the Commission adopted D.21-05-030, addressing the proposals in the Final Report.
 D.21-05-030 adopted the Final Report's VAMO proposal, subject to certain limitations and additional requirements.
-To implement this modified VAMO structure, D.21-05-030 identified various next steps, including IOUs providing LSEs their allocation share based on vintaged, annual load forecasts, and the submission of an advice letter to receive approval for pro forma contracts.
+To implement this modified VAMO structure, D.21-05-030 identified various next steps, including IOUs providing LSEs their allocation share based on vintaged, annual load forecasts, and the submission of an advice letter to receive approval for proforma contracts.
 LSEs were required to finalize elections and execute contracts with their respective IOU by July 29, 2022.
-The Commission recently approved D.22-06-034, which provided additional guidance on the VAMO process, as well as Resolution E-5216 which approved the IOUs' pro forma contracts for the voluntary allocations.
+The Commission recently approved D.22-06-034, which provided additional guidance on the VAMO process and, as well as Resolution E-5216 which approved the IOUs' pro forma contracts for the voluntary allocations.
 The IOUs have also filed advice letters outlining their market offer processes for resources not allocated through the voluntary allocations; approval for these processes is expected later this year.
+The Commission also approved D.22-11-021, which modified the process and timeline for the IOUs' Market Offer solicitations.